 District 26 is one of 31 districts within the United States Power Squadrons® (USPS) and serves as an intermediate level between the national organizaton and nearly 350 squadrons.
 The district organization is the nucleaus for group action by squadrons within its boundaries.
 Our 14 squadrons cover South Carolina (11 squadrons) and coastal Georgia (3 squadrons) where one of our squadrons, Savannah River Sail & Power Squadron, can claim both Georgia and South Carolina as the squadron encompasses both Augusta GA and Aiken SC that are across the Savannah River from one another.
-Our squadrons also include a brand new provisional squadron - Dreher Shoals located on the south side of Lake Murray.
-Location to be illustrated on our map in the near future.
+Our squadrons also include a new squadron - Dreher Shoals located on the south side of Lake Murray you can see on our map above.
 Click here to learn more about USPS and here to learn about the many benefits of membership.
 Click on the USPS logo to learn of its 100+ year history.

 If you're really serious about having a fun time, join us.
 Take member courses, join your fellow members on a cruise and rendezvous, and participate in civic service activities.
 If you would like to have some real fun boating, learn how to become one of the 40,000 members of USPS and help spread the word.
 The Ensign is our national magazine.

 ** NEWS YOU CAN USE **

 Ever hear about this thing called "America's Boating Club"?
 That's who we are.
 Click here to learn more about America's Boating Club.